SkylineCommunications/dataminer-docs/connector-help/connector_help/Vertex_7200.md

 ### Configuration of the device

-Depending on the driver version, the following settings need to be configured on the device for successful communication with the driver.
+Depending on the connector version, the following settings need to be configured on the device for successful communication with the connector.

 For all versions before 2.0.0.1: